CentreForDigitalHumanities/Gephi/Introduction.md

 ### Valuable tips and tricks (courtesy of [Marjolein Krijgsman](https://github.com/MarjoleinKrijgsman))
 -	Gephi has no ‘undo’ or ‘redo’ button.
 CTRL + Z does not work!
 -	Gephi does not list and save your actions and settings.
 Thus, take a notepad and write down the settings you use, so you will be able to remember what you did if you open your project later on.
-The Utrecht Data School in collaboration with Digital Humanities Lab has developed a plugin to automatically list all your setting.
+The [Data School](https://dataschool.nl/) in collaboration with [Research Software Lab](https://cdh.uu.nl/about/research-software-lab/) has developed a plugin to automatically list all your setting.
 You can find and download the [Field Notes plugin](https://github.com/UUDigitalHumanitieslab/gephi-plugins/tree/fieldnotes).
 -	Save your project often (use the Save As option)!
 Also save intermediate results, as there is no undo button.
 If you make big changes to your visualization that do not turn out well, you will still have your old save.
 -	When you run an algorithm on a huge dataset, don’t be afraid let it run for a couple of hours or even overnight.
 -	In Gephi you can use various algorithms.
 [ForceAtlas2](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679) is the most used algorithm.
 If you use Gephi for academic research, you will need to understand how the algorithm works on at least a basic level.
 To do this, you can read up on the algorithms in the papers written by the developers.